khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # An introduction

-So what is the Anti Hackintosh Buyers Guide and why should you care about this post?
-Well this is a guide of what not to buy whne building a hackintosh and will be kept up-to-date as new hardwrae comes out.
+So what is the Anti-Hackintosh Buyers Guide and why should you care about this post?
+Well, this is a guide of what not to buy when building a Hackintosh and will be kept up-to-date as new hardware comes out.
 While this guide won't give exact recommendations, it'll try and point you in the right direction.

 # CPUs

 **CPUs To Avoid:**

-While AMD CPUs can work but we advise highly agaisnt them due to numerous issues still plaguing them as they're not natively supported.
+While AMD CPUs can work but we advise highly against them due to numerous issues still plaguing them as they're not natively supported.
 They require quite a bit more work to get setup but for those who like pain there is the [AMD Vanilla Guide](https://vanilla.amd-osx.com)

 * AMD Ryzen 1000 Series
 * AMD Ryzen 2000 Series
 * AMD Ryzen 3000 Series
 * AMD FX Series

-With intel, the thanks to most of the CPUs being quite similar they have support when the CPU is spoofed to a supported model.
-The only downside is that the iGPU rarely work on these models meaning a cheap iGPU hackintosh is impossible with these CPUs.
+With Intel, the thanks to most of the CPUs being quite similar they have support when the CPU is spoofed to a supported model.
+The only downside is that the iGPU rarely work on these models meaning a cheap iGPU Hackintosh is impossible with these CPUs.

 * Intel Atoms
 * Intel Celerons